 The project proposes to enhance the services needed to improve the safety, to meet basic needs, and to build community pride, which will allow the City of Westmorland to be strategically positioned to meet future needs.
 The main focus for the City of Westmorland will be upgrading City Hall and the fire department facilities, as they are functionally and aesthetically decaying.
-A matter of grave concern to the city is that the fire station building does comply with building code standards. not current economically viable community as well as a service hub that can respond to emergencies in the northwestern portion of Imperial County.
-The new public safety facility will enable the
+A matter of grave concern to the city is that the fire station building does not comply with current building code standards.
+The will make Westmorland livable proposed improvements a much safer. and economically viable community as well as a service hub that can respond to emergencies in the northwestern portion of Imperial County.
+The new public safety facility will enable the City to transition from a part-time to a full-time, adequately staffed facility.